Welcome aboard! Check our latest update before you travel - Covid-19 Info>

 RealNZ Visitor Centre on Steamer Wharf, 88 Beach Street, Queenstown Bay.

-Covered shoes/boots (non slip), long trousers, warm clothing/jacket, sunscreen/sunglasses and camera.
+Covered shoes/boots (non slip), long trousers, warm clothing/jacket, sunscreen/sunglasses, camera and personal medication.

 The TSS Earnslaw is an integral part of Queenstown’s pioneering history and to this day a Queenstown icon.